perrito666/expect/README.md

 intended for expectations of functions producing actual structs but large corpuses of either text, markup languages or other protocol dumps that are not otherwise easy to compare.

-A simple mechanism is provided to maintain up to date the snapshots is provided.
+A simple mechanism is provided to maintain the snapshots up to date.

 ### Out of the box